5 concrete rules for writing clear and effective instructions (with examples)

 Don’t assume that equipment will always be turned on.
 If it’s normal to switch off a machine after every use, then tell them how to turn it on.
 If they need to know that the switch is behind the machine, on the right, then tell them that too.

-And never assume they are already wearing appropriate safety equipment.
+And never assume that your reader is already wearing appropriate safety equipment.
 Your instructions should always specify any relevant safety information.

 But don’t be patronising